 The Compute Module 4 IO Board

 When you look at the IO board, you’ll notice some connectors for Raspberry Pi cameras.
 But before connecting, you need to get a smaller camera flex cable.
-You can use two official displays simultaneously by adding a smaller cable.
+You can use two official displays simultaneously by adding a smaller line.

 Camera flex cable

-You’ll also find the Raspberry Pi 40 pin GPIO in a similar layout as a standard Raspberry Pi.
+You’ll also find the Raspberry Pi 40-pin GPIO in a similar layout as a standard Raspberry Pi.
 You can easily use add-on boards and HATs alongside the PoE HAT.